higginsbrian/Stanford-Irish-Association/index.md

 #yml frontmatter
 #title: Home
 layout: home
-description: Webstie of the Stanford Irish Association
+description: Website of the Stanford Irish Association
 ---

 Providing a link between Ireland and Stanford - on campus and further afield.
 Say hi if you’re in the Bay!